 Eventually, everybody has to do their everyday business online.
 People who may have never used their video cameras before now participate in Zoom calls like experienced videographers.

-Even if the COVID situation improves in 2022, live streaming is here to rock the world.
+Even if the COVID situation improves live streaming is here to rock the world.
 People are addicted to being a part of live launches and Q n As.
 They can examine a product without leaving their home and they are loving it.

 9. Technology Adoption Will see an All-Time High like never before